aimino/imagemagic-mcp/README.md

 - `resize_image`: Resize an image using ImageMagick
 - `convert_image_format`: Convert an image from one format to another (e.g., PNG to JPG, BMP to TGA)
 - `blur_image`: Blur an image using ImageMagick
+- `grayscale_image`: Convert an image to grayscale using ImageMagick

 ### MCP Server Configuration